qetza/replacetokens-action/README.md

     #   - an array: each item must be an object or a string and will be parsed as
     #     specified previously
     #
-    # Multiple entries are merge into a single list of key/value pairs.
+    # Multiple entries are merge into a single list of key/value pairs and all JSON
+    # supports comments.
     #
     # Example: '[${{ toJSON(vars) }}, ${{ toJSON(secrets) }}]' will pass all defined
     # variables and secrets.